MrBooks36/Infinite-Parkour-datapack-updater/README.md

 If you use the normal .minecraft folder, you don't need to do anything

-If you use a different location, put the path to the folder in the 'custom path' box (note. not the world folder, the Minecraft folder)
+If you use a different location, put the path to the folder in the 'custom path' box .
+It will remember your settings  (note. not the world folder, the Minecraft folder)

 # Then run it to update to the latest version